 Provide hiding spaces in the cage or around the play areas.
 Cardboard boxes with holes and towels over them, to look like a small tent, or similar handmade simple objects – just do not use plastic bags or dangerous materials.

-You surely like to sleep or rest in a comfy bed during the day or night, so why should it be different for the guinea pig, or any pet for that matter?
+You probably like to sleep or rest in a comfy bed during the day or night, so why should it be different for the guinea pig, or any pet for that matter?

-The guinea pig likes a nice, cuddly spacious bedding with comfy materials that are not prone to odors.
-Of course, it is your primary goal to make sure the bedding is comfy and odorless, so clean it as often as you can – this is a simple task.
-Clean the ‘bathroom’ corners of the cage at least twice weekly, or more if you can; this is really simple because you won’t need to change the whole bedding at once, so the toilet corner is of utmost concern until the whole bedding is changed 1-2 times weekly.
+Clean the ‘bathroom’ corners of the cage at least twice a week, or more if you can.
+This is really simple because you won’t need to change the whole bedding at once, so the toilet corner is of the utmost concern until the whole bedding is changed 1-2 times weekly.

-The bedding must be absorbent, fluffy, airy, and soft.
+The bedding must be absorbent, fluffy, airy and soft.
 Avoid the wood shavings if you can, however, they can be used when no other materials are an option for you.
-The pine shavings have proved to be a good surface that keeps fresh and clean for up to 3 or 4 days.
+The pine shavings have proved to be a good surface that can easily be kept fresh and clean for up to 3 or 4 days.

-Another option this pet likes is the recycled paper shedding.
-Make sure this is not toxic, because the guinea pig will love it and will try to gnaw on this!
-They like to lay on this thin fluffy surface, it is comfy, non-odor and healthy, if the proper type is chosen.
+Another option this pet likes is the recycled paper shredding.
+Make sure this is not toxic because the guinea pig will love it and will try to gnaw on this!
+They like to lay on its thin fluffy surface, it is comfy, non-odor and healthy, if the proper type is chosen.

 Your adorable guinea pig likes to get attention, but this goes without saying for every living creature or human on this Earth, right?